Mahabubabad: Transport

 Mahabubabad is well connected with road and rail routes to every other place of the state and the nation.

 Roadways

 Mahabubabad has a bus depot of TSRTC with 100-bus capacity.
 It has many services for the needs of the citizens.
 It falls on the main route of Warangal-Bhadrachalam.
+National Highway 365 (India) passes through the town.
+As well as National Highway 930P (India).
 Nearly 20,000 people go from here daily through the bus facilities.
 In addition, apart from the main bus stand, to meet the needs of the passengers there are Kuravi bus stand, Thorruur bus stand, Pusalapalli bus stop, and many seven-seat autorickshaws and Commander Jeeps connecting the nearby villages.

 Railways

 Mahabubabad has one of the busiest railway stations in the Kazipet-Vijayawada route.
 Nearly as many as 4000 passengers travel through this system daily.
 People here will prefer rail route than to bus route to reach distant destinations.
 The Mahabubabad railway station had been graded as 'B1-Category Railway Station' by the South Central Railway from 2004.